sapcc/elektra/plugins/masterdata_cockpit/plugin_project_masterdata_help.md

 * **Name:** Name of the costobject (can be a ID or Name)

 #### Responsibility
-Who is responsible in case of fire.
+Who is who to contact in case of fire

 * **Operator:** The person responsible for uptime of the systems and who can make decisions on e.g. Instance restarts etc. Used as emergency engineering contact, if CCloud operations needs a name.
 * **Security Expert:** The person responsible to request and validate firewall and other security settings.
 The person who will be contacted by security e.g. If a vulnerability is found by a scan etc.